 - First, make sure you contact your local fire department to let it know the site will be unoccupied. - Have your neighbors keep a watchful eye on the property in case of vandalism and forced entry. - In some cases, it may be necessary to board up openings to discourage trespassers. - Beginning immediately, save receipts for any money you spend.
-These receipts are important in showing the insurance company what money you have spent related to your fire loss and for verifying losses claimed on your income tax. - If it is safe to do so, try to locate the following items: - $\hfill\square$ identification, such as driver's licenses and Social Security cards - \Box insurance information - $\hfill\square$ medication information - \Box eyeglasses, hearing aids or other prosthetic devices - □ valuables, such as credit cards, bank books, cash, and jewelry - There are many people/entities that should be notified of your relocation, including: - □ your insurance agent/company - $\hfill\square$ your mortgage company (also inform them of the fire) - \Box your family and friends - $\hfill\square$ your employer - $\hfill\square$ your child's school - $\hfill\square$ your post office - $\hfill\square$ your delivery services - $\hfill\square$ your fire and police departments - \Box -your utility companies - Do not throw away damaged goods until an inventory is made.
-All damages are taken into consideration in developing your insurance claim. - If you are considering contracting for inventory or repair services, discuss your plans with your insurance agent/company first.
+These receipts are important in showing the insurance company what money you have spent related to your fire loss and for verifying losses claimed on your income tax.

+If it is safe to do so, try to locate the following items:

+$\hfill\Box$ identification, such as driver's licenses and Social Security cards

+\square insurance information

+\square medication information

+$\hfill\Box$ eyeglasses, hearing aids or other prosthetic devices

+$\hfill\square$ valuables, such as credit cards, bank books, cash, and jewelry

+There are many people/entities that should be notified of your relocation,

+including:

+\square your insurance agent/company

+$\hfill\Box$ your mortgage company (also inform them of the fire)

+$\ \square$ your family and friends

+□ your employer

+\square your child's school

+\square your post office

+□ your delivery services

+$\hfill \square$ your fire and police departments

+□-your utility companies

+, Do not throw away damaged goods until an inventory is made.
+All damages

+- are taken into consideration in developing your insurance claim. - If you are considering contracting for inventory or repair services, discuss your plans with your insurance agent/company first.